 Find out what to do with these fragrant, early summer flowers.

-I love the delicate elderflowers that explode in hedgerows and country lanes at this time of year.
+I love the delicate elderflowers that explode in hedgerows and country lanes in June - and if you're lucky a few days either side in May and July.
 For me, their rich sweet scent is synonymous with early summer.
 It's said that summer starts when elder trees burst into flower and ends in late August when the berries are ripe.

 I add a couple of elderflower sprigs when cooking fruit for tarts and desserts, removing them at the end; the lacy blossoms have an unmistakable heady Muscat grape fragrance which has a particular affinity with tart fruits such as rhubarb and gooseberries.
 They're also delicious dipped into a light batter and fried until crisp.
 I stir a few flowers into cake and muffin batters to give them a light, sweet scent.